David-Parry/spring-agent-sdk/CONTRIBUTING.md

-# Contributing to Command SDK
+# Contributing to Agent SDK

-Thank you for your interest in contributing to Command SDK!
+Thank you for your interest in contributing to Agent SDK!
 This document provides guidelines for contributing to this Spring Boot AI agent orchestration platform.

 ## Table of Contents